AnaghaP2003/Finance-Tracker-using-python/README.md

      ```bash
      pip install pandas

-3. Running the Project
+2. Running the Project

    -Clone the repository and Run the script in a Python environment.

 3. Usage

    -Add a transaction: For example, obj.add_transactions("Jan 1st, 2025", "Metro", "Recharge", 500).

-   -View transactions: For example, obj.get_transactions() and obj.get_transactions(category="Food").
+   -View transactions: For example, obj.get_transactions() and obj.get_transactions(category="Food") for category-wise.

    -Check budget balance: Add transactions and check your remaining budget after spending.
 For example, obj.get_budget_balance().